Interactive walkthrough — sample data

 provenance

-Source mix and entry context with content-linked traces when IDs or labels are present.
+Source mix and entry context with content-linked traces when identifiers are present.
+Understand where your real audience comes from.

 Window AWindow B